natenka/pyneng-book-en/docs/source/book/03_start/1a_ipython_magic.rst

 More about IPython you can find in IPython `documentation <http://ipython.readthedocs.io/en/stable/index.html>`__.

-Briefly, the information can be viewed in IPython via %quickref  command:
+Briefly, information can be viewed in IPython via %quickref command:

 ::